omidxplimbo/hunt-engine/README.md

 1.  **No-Waste Strategy:** We store everything.
 Even currently "dead" subdomains are monitored for future activation (Fresh Asset detection).
 2.  **Smart Monitoring:** Distinguishes between existing assets and newly discovered ones.
+3.  **Deep Diffing:** Detects not just new subdomains, but changes in existing ones (e.g., Title change, Status Code flip, Tech Stack update).
-3.  **Scalability:** Engineered to handle massive targets with hundreds of thousands of assets without crashing.
+4.  **Scalability:** Engineered to handle massive targets with hundreds of thousands of assets using batch processing and buffered queues.

 ## 🏗️ Technical Architecture

 The system is built on a modern, containerized microservice-like architecture:

 * **Backend Core:** Golang (Fiber Framework) for high-performance APIs and concurrent workers.
-* **Persistence:** PostgreSQL with GORM for structured data storage.
+* **Persistence:** PostgreSQL with GORM for structured data storage and JSONB for flexible raw data.
 * **Job Queue:** Redis for managing long-running background reconnaissance tasks asynchronously.
+* **Notification System:** Buffered Go Channels with rate-limiting to prevent data loss and API blocking.
-* **Infrastructure:** Fully Dockerized environment with multi-stage builds for optimized images.
+* **Infrastructure:** Fully Dockerized environment with multi-stage builds.

 ## 🛠️ Arsenal (Toolchain)